athlohangade/computer-networks-assignments/README.md

 ![Fixed Length Subnet Masking](images/fixed_subnets.png)

 For variable length subnet masking, the program takes input an IP address and the number of subnets user wants.
 Here, the number of subnets need not be a power of 2.
 Further, the program also ask user to input the number of hosts required in each subnet.
 The output of the program is (Subnet-mask, Subnet-ID, Broadcast-ID) for each subnet.
+Refer the below image :

 ![Variable Length Subnet Masking](images/variable_subnets.png)